NithinV404/N2R-Technologies/README.md

 # N2R-Technologies
 ====================================
-##Ecommerce Website
+## Ecommerce Website
-###This website allows users to purchase computer accessories and parts
+### This website allows users to purchase computer accessories and parts

 Instructions to run the website on your local machine

 Install XAMPP
 <a href="https://www.apachefriends.org/index.html">Click here</a>

-*Download the project zip
+## Download the project zip

--Locate the install location of XAMPP
+- Locate the install location of XAMPP
  By default C:\xampp\htdocs

--Browse into htdocs folder
+- Browse into htdocs folder

--Delete all the files in the folder
+- Delete all the files in the folder

--Copy the files from zip and place it inside that folder
+- Copy the files from zip and place it inside that folder

--Launch XAMPP and start Apache and Myphp server
+- Launch XAMPP and start Apache and Myphp server

--Click on admin button next to Myphp server
+- Click on admin button next to Myphp server

--Now create a database with name:
+- Now create a database with name:
 ```
 customer_table
 ```
--Now import the sql file from the project zip inside folder Mysql
+- Now import the sql file from the project zip inside folder Mysql

--Now go back to XAMPP and now press admin button next to Apache server
+- Now go back to XAMPP and now press admin button next to Apache server

 Now the project opens successfully in your preffered browser